SSL4EO-L: Datasets and Foundation Models for Landsat Imagery: Datasets

 \subsection{SSL4EO-L benchmark dataset}

 As there are no existing benchmark datasets for TM or ETM+ SR, we need to design our own.
 Crucially, we want a single benchmark dataset that can be used for a consistent comparison across all 5 sensors/products for which we are pre-training models.
 We create our own land cover classification datasets based on NLCD~\cite{dewitz2019nlcd} and CDL~\cite{usda2019cdl} masks, described in more detail below.
 They are the only large, Landsat-based semantic segmentation masks with a long enough history to benchmark foundation models for historical satellites.
-It should be noted that SR imagery is generally preferred for land cover classification tasks.
-However, the ability to directly compare performance across both TOA and SR makes up for this, and the additional bands actually result in better performance.

 Our sampling strategy is similar to the one used for our pre-training dataset, with a few differences.
 As CDL only exists for the continental U.S. (CONUS), we restrict our sampling strategy to CONUS.
 To achieve maximum coverage, especially in lower population regions where agriculture is most prevalent, we replace the city-centered Gaussian distribution with a uniform sampling distribution.
 We choose a single 60-day window centered around August 1\textsuperscript{st} when crop types are easiest to distinguish.
 As CDL data is not available before the ETM+ SLC failure, we do not exclude nodata pixels for this sensor.
 Additionally, nodata masks are copied from SLC-off imagery to masks so as to avoid penalizing models for making incorrect predictions where there is no data.
 The 2019 NLCD and CDL datasets are used for ETM+ and OLI/TIRS evaluation since 2019 is the most recent year for which both datasets exist.
 The 2011 datasets are used for TM since 2011 is the most recent year for which both Landsat 5 and NLCD/CDL overlap.
 These years are different than the years collected for our pre-training dataset, allowing us to accurately measure performance on images that the pre-trained model has never seen before.